cheng-zeng35/lyricsync/README.md

 ## Installation and Setup

 ### Direct Download (Method 1)
-Download <strong>Spotify Lyric.zip</strong>, unzip to a folder at your discretion, and run the
-<strong>main.exe</strong> file within the folder.
+Download <strong>Spotify Lyric.zip</strong> from the latest release at <a href="https://github.com/cheng-zeng35/lyricsync/releases">Releases</a>, unzip to a folder at your discretion, and run the <strong>main.exe</strong> file within the folder.

 ### Direct Download (Method 2)
 Download the source file and navigate to <strong>dist/main</strong>.
 Find the <strong>main.exe</strong> file and run.